Free-by-cyclic groups, automorphisms and actions on nearly canonical trees: Background

 Given an automorphism $\varphi$ of $G$, we can define the cyclic extension of $G$ by $\varphi$ as (taking $\langle X : R \rangle$ to be a presentation of $G$).
 Automorphisms representing the same outer automorphism define isomorphic extensions, as can be seen by introducing a new generator $t'=tg$.
 For this reason, we will sometimes use the notation $G \rtimes_\Phi \Z$ to refer to the isomorphism class of cyclic extensions defined by any automorphism representing $\Phi$.

-For $g \in G$, We write $\Ad(g)$ for the inner automorphism of $G$ induced by $g$.
+For $g \in G$, we write $\Ad(g)$ for the inner automorphism of $G$ induced by $g$.

 If $G$ normalises $H$, let $\Ad(G,H)$ denote the automorphisms of $H$ induced by conjugating by elements of $G$.
 If $H$ is clear, it may be omitted; in particular (and assuming an action on a tree) $\Ad(N_e)$ always means the automorphisms of $G_e$ induced by conjugating by $N_e$, its normaliser in $G_{\iota(e)}$.
 Notice that since $N_e$ contains $G_e$, the subgroup $\Ad(N_e)$ descends to a subgroup of $\Out(G_e)$.

-Given a family of subgroups $\{G_i\}$ of $G$, let $\Out(G;\{G_i\})$ be those outer automorphisms of $G$ where for each subgroup $G_i$ there is a representative that restricts to an automorphism of $G_i$, and $\MC(G;\{G_i\})$ those where there is a representative that restricts to the identity on $G_i$.
+We identify certain ``relative'' subgroups of $\Out(G)$: \begin{defn} Given a family of subgroups $\{G_i\}$ of $G$, we define \begin{itemize} \item the subgroup $\Out(G;\{G_i\})$ to be those outer automorphisms of $G$ where for each subgroup $G_i$ there is a representative that restricts to an automorphism of $G_i$. \item the subgroup $\MC(G;\{G_i\})$ to be those outer automorphisms of $G$ where for each subgroup $G_i$ there is a representative that restricts to the identity on $G_i$. \end{itemize}\end{defn} Note that these are subgroups of \emph{outer} automorphisms; any given representative will not usually have the correct restriction for every subgroup $G_i$.

 Throughout the paper we consider actions of $F_n \rtimes_\varphi \Z$ on trees.
-Dahmani (in Section 2.2 of \cite{Dahmani2016})gives some useful results about such an action.
+Dahmani (in Section 2.2 of \cite{Dahmani2016}) gives some useful results about such an action.
 The following lemma is specialised to free-by-cyclic groups; Dahmani gives it more generally for semidirect products with $\Z$ (suspensions, in the terminology of that paper) of any finitely generated group.

-\begin{lem} Suppose $G \cong F_n \rtimes \langle t \rangle$ acts minimally on a tree.
-Then \begin{enumerate} \item $F_n$ acts on the same tree with finite quotient graph \item The stabilisers in any action of $G$ on a tree are again free-by-cyclic; the free part is the $F_n$-stabiliser, and the generator of the cyclic factor has the form $t^kw$ \item In particular, all edge stabilisers are at least infinite cyclic, and $G$ is one ended. \item If all incident edges at some vertex are cyclically stabilised, its stabiliser cannot be finitely generated and infinitely ended. \end{enumerate} \end{lem}
+\begin{lem} Suppose $G \cong F_n \rtimes \langle t \rangle$ acts minimally and irreducibly on a tree.
+Then \begin{enumerate} \item $F_n$ acts on the same tree with finite quotient graph \item The stabilisers in any action of $G$ on a tree are again free-by-cyclic; the free part is the $F_n$-stabiliser, and the generator of the cyclic factor has the form $t^kw$. \item In particular, all edge stabilisers are at least infinite cyclic, and $G$ is one ended. \item If all incident edges at some vertex are cyclically stabilised, its stabiliser cannot be finitely generated and infinitely ended. \end{enumerate} \end{lem}

+The hypotheses given here differ slightly from Dahmani's: we demand an irreducible action while Dahmani uses ``reduced''.
+In fact a sufficient condition is that $F_n$ acts non-trivially, which is guaranteed by either of these conditions.